How being an FSO works

 Is your organization interested in becoming a Fulton Student Organization?
 Please look over the criteria below to ensure that your organization meets the basic criteria to be either a Fulton Student Organization or an affiliated Fulton Student Organization.

-If your organization meets either the FSO or affiliated-FSO standards, feel free to make an appointment by contacting firstname.lastname@example.org, or call at 480-727-6761.
+If your organization meets the FSO standards, feel free to make an appointment by contacting firstname.lastname@example.org, or call at 480-727-6761.

-What’s in it for your org to be an FSO?
+What’s in it for your organization to be an FSO?

 - Opportunity to apply for Dean’s Funding and other funding, as applicable